 Backyard & Pool Spring Cleaning Checklist

 Spring is finally here!
 After a long, somewhat brutal winter, the warm sunshine is a welcome reprieve.
-It’s the perfect time to open all the windows and get started on your annual spring cleaning routine!
+It’s the perfect time to open all the windows and kick off your annual spring cleaning routine!
 Your home’s not the only thing that needs attention.
 A bit of spring cleaning around your pool and backyard will make your life a lot easier this summer.
 It will also keep everything looking fresh and new for as long as possible.
-Let's get started with a few spring cleaning tasks for your backyard and pool areas.
+Let's start with a few spring cleaning tasks for your backyard and pool areas.

 Spring Cleaning for the Pool Area